 APT has also made technological strides on behalf of public television, offering the first high-definition series on public television, Smart Travels — Europe with Rudy Maxa in 2001; playing a role in the public media system’s transition to file-based delivery and processes as a member of the ongoing sIX Interconnection project; the acquisition of linear live streaming rights for APT content to help expand public TV stations’ reach via YouTube TV and other websites; and launching the APT in Passport streaming initiative to provide digital access to APT content as a benefit to local station members.

 APT TodayAn industry leader, APT distributes programming to the more than 340 local public television stations across the United States.
-Working with public media leaders and producers across the country, we continue to seek high quality content to strengthen local public television station schedules and streaming platforms.
+Plus, nearly 65 percent of our program catalog is available for viewing at any time with Passport on the PBS App.
+Working with public media leaders and producers across the country, we continue to seek high-quality content to strengthen local public television station schedules and streaming platforms.

 Our diverse catalog — representing nearly 7,000 hours of programs — provides stations with the flexibility to customize their broadcast schedules to meet local interests and demands.
-Each year, APT offers public television station programmers nearly 250 new and returning series and specials through a mix of teleconferences (fed via satellite and streamed on our website) and an on-site screenings at its annual Fall Marketplace meeting.
+Each year, APT offers public television station programmers nearly 250 new and returning series and specials through a mix of teleconferences (streamed on our website) and an on-site screenings at its annual Fall Marketplace meeting.

 APT’s website, APTonline.org, provides valuable information and resources to a variety of users: public television colleagues, program producers, members of the press and viewers.